NORTHWEST PATIENT SAFETY CONFERENCES

 REGISTRATION OPEN: EARLY BIRD RATES IN EFFECT UNTIL 3/24/17

 WPSC Member: $250 Non-Member: $425 (with full 1 year WPSC membership) or $300 (event registration only, no WPSC membership)

 NEW THIS YEAR: In an effort to promote more attendance from patients and patient advocates, we are holding a limited number of deeply reduced tickets within this category.
 THESE ARE FIRST COME/FIRST SERVE!

 Other rate specials apply for patients/ families, students, poster presenters, and sponsors!

-We are still seeking speaker and poster abstracts.
-The WPSC conference speaker lineup boasts dozens of accomplished healthcare leaders and allows for a great experience in terms of networking and professional exposure.
-The application deadline for speaker abstracts is February 5th.
+We are still seeking s poster abstracts.
+The WPSC conference speaker and poster lineup boasts dozens of accomplished healthcare leaders and allows for a great experience in terms of networking and professional exposure.
+The application for posters is open!

-We are pleased to announce our keynote speaker for the 2017 Northwest Patient Safety Conference, Dr. David Classen – Chief Medical Information Officer, Pascal Metrics.
+Our keynote speaker for the 2017 Northwest Patient Safety Conference is Dr. David Classen, Chief Medical Information Officer for Pascal Metrics.
 Dr. Classen is an Associate Professor of Medicine at the University of Utah and a Active Consultant in Infectious Diseases at The University of Utah School of Medicine in Salt Lake City, Utah.
 Dr. Classen is an expert in Health IT, with notable work including: